American Express has announced it’s extending welcome offer earning periods for new cardholders, making it the first issuer to do so.

 This means if you were approved for an American Express credit card starting December 1, 2019, through May 31 of this year, you’ll receive an additional three months on top of your card’s original timeframe to earn the welcome offer.
 Both consumer and business cards apply.

-If you were approved for the Blue Cash Everyday® Card from American Express, you earn 20% back on Amazon.com purchases on the Card in the first 6 months of Card membership, up to $150 back.
-Plus, earn $100 back after you spend $2,000 in purchases on your new Card within the first 6 months of card membership.
+If you were approved for the Blue Cash Everyday® Card from American Express, you earn a $200 statement credit after you spend $2,000 in purchases on your new card within the first six months.
 You will receive cash back in the form of statement credits.

 What the extension means for you